topherlee/picastro-backend/README.md

 Currently the backend has two apps, `picastro` and `picastro_web`.
 The picastro app contains the common models and the backend for the mobile application, while picastro_web represents the backend for the web application, but does not contain any own models.

-The `./htmlcov` folder contains the report for test coverage (see Testing) and the `./media` folder is the place, where uploaded images, resized images or user profile images will be saved to.
+The `./media` folder is the place, where uploaded images, resized images or user profile images will be saved to.

 And last, but not least, the `./templates` folder contains all web templates.

+The database file `db.sqlite3` will be created in the root folder of this repository, same as the `./htmlcov` folder after running coverage (see Testing)
 </details>

 ## Testing the Application